-- Women aged 65 and older - Postmenopausal women under age 65 with risk factors for fracture. - ▶ Women during the menopausal transition with clinical risk factors for fracture, such as low body weight, prior fracture, or high-risk medication use. - ▶ Men aged 70 and older. - ▶ Men under age 70 with clinical risk factors for fracture. - Adults with a fragility fracture. - Adults with a disease or condition associated with low bone mass or bone loss. - Adults taking medications associated with low bone mass or bone loss. - Anyone being considered for pharmacologic therapy. - Anyone being treated, to monitor treatment effect. - Anyone not receiving therapy in whom evidence of bone loss would lead to treatment.
+- Women aged 65 and older - For post-menopausal women younger than age 65 a bone density test is indicated if they have a risk factor for low bone mass such as; - Low body weight - Prior fracture - High risk medication use - Disease or condition associated with bone loss. - Women during the menopausal transition with clinical risk factors for fracture, such as low body weight, prior fracture, or high-risk medication use. - Men aged 70 and older. - For men < 70 years of age a bone density test is indicated if they have a risk factor for low bone mass such as; - Low body weight - Prior fracture - High risk medication use - Disease or condition associated with bone loss. - Adults with a fragility fracture. - Adults with a disease or condition associated with low bone mass or bone loss. - Adults taking medications associated with low bone mass or bone loss. - Anyone being considered for pharmacologic therapy. - Anyone being treated, to monitor treatment effect. - Anyone not receiving therapy in whom evidence of bone loss would lead to treatment.